OECD Home › Finance › Publications & Documents

-What are the channels for institutional investment in sustainable energy infrastructure and the factors influencing investment decisions?
-What key policy levers and risk-reduction tools can governments use to facilitate these types of investments?
+What are the channels for investment in sustainable energy infrastructure by institutional investors (e.g. pension funds, insurance companies and sovereign wealth funds) and what factors influence investment decisions?
+What key policy levers and risk mitigants can governments use to facilitate these types of investments?
 What emerging channels (such as green bonds, YieldCos and direct project investment) hold significant promise

 English, PDF, 2,158kb

 English, PDF, 922kb

 “Why do financial institutions and investors see so little risk, while companies investing in the real economy see so much risk?”
 This is perhaps the most important question facing policy makers today.
 This paper sets out some of the possible hypotheses for lack of investment in the world economy.
 It uses data drawn from 10 000 global companies in 75 advanced and emerging countries.

 Institutional investors (investment funds, insurance companies and pension funds) are major collectors of savings and suppliers of funds to financial markets.
 Their role as financial intermediaries and their impact on investment strategies have grown significantly over recent years along with deregulation and globalisation of financial markets.

 This publication provides a unique set of statistics that reflect the level and